 Of course, there are a lot of things in my pantry.
 I am just going to list a few things here that I think you might like.
-Some are available at Amazon, and some are not.
-If possible, I will provide a link to where you might be able to purchase hard to find items.
+Some are available on Amazon, and some are not.
+If possible, I will provide a link to where you might be able to purchase hard-to-find items.

 Mountain High Yoghurt

-Just as in my opinion, there is no other mayonnaise other than Best Foods in the West/Hellman’s in the East, there is no other yoghurt other than Mountain High.
-I cannot say enough about this yoghurt.
-It is smooth, and really creamy.
-We use the plain yoghurt all the time, particularly with a little
+Just, in my opinion, as there is no other mayonnaise other than Best Foods in the West/Hellman’s in the East, there is no other yogurt other than Mountain High.
+I cannot say enough about this yogurt.
+It is smooth and really creamy.
+We use plain yogurt all the time, particularly with a little Sour Cherry Preserves.

-We have a wonderful Maine Coon cat, Rolo.
-One day I noticed that Rolo wasn’t eating very much, and all she wanted to do was lie on the desk and sleep.
-I know this is typical cat behavior, but she could hardly even jump up on the desk she was so weak.
-I’m not much of a go to the doctor person, I usually see if there is something in my pantry to fix what’s ailing me.
-I figured that Rolo either had a stomach flu, or had eaten something bad, so I decided to give her a little yoghurt mixed with a tiny bit of wet food.
-She lapped it up.
-I did this for three days, and by the end of the third day, she was fine.
-Her coat was nice and shiny, too.
-I was to thankful to the Mountain High Yoghurt company that I wrote to them.
+We had a wonderful Maine Coon cat, Rolo.
+One day I noticed that Rolo wasn’t eating very much, and all he wanted to do was lie on the desk and sleep.
+I know this is typical cat behavior, but he could hardly even jump up on the desk she was so weak.
+I figured that Rolo either had the stomach flu, or had eaten something bad, so I decided to give him a little yogurt mixed with a tiny bit of wet food.
+He lapped it up.
+I did this for three days, and by the end of the third day, he was fine.
+His coat was nice and shiny, too.
+I was so thankful to the Mountain High Yoghurt company that I wrote to them.

 When I moved to Glendale, I discovered sour cherry preserves, and I fell in love.
-The problem, I discovered, was that the preserves usually had pits, and you would be happily eating, when you would suddenly bite into a pit!
+The problem, I discovered, was that the preserves usually had pits, and you would be happy eating when you would suddenly bite into a pit!

 I figured that there must be a brand that did not have the pits.
-I tried several, and each time, I would be surprised by a pit.
+Trying several, and each time I would be surprised by a pit.
 I decided to stop buying sour cherry.
-Then one day, I was at a store that had preserves in these very pretty little glass jars, and they had sour cherry, and not only that, the jar said there were not pits!!
+Then one day, I was at a store that had the preserves in these very pretty little glass jars, and they had sour cherry, and not only that, the jar said there were no pits!!
 I had found the Noyan brand of preserves.
-According to the web site:
+According to the website: